RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/05-Changes-Processing.md

 ## Changes related to DOMAIN objects

 * The "nserver:" attribute is a mandatory attribute and does not allow lists of values.
-* The "nserver:" value can only contain a glue record (optional IP address following the hostname) if the hostname ends with the DOMAIN name
+* The "nserver:" value can only contain a glue record (optional IP address following the hostname) if the hostname ends with the DOMAIN name.
-* the following glue records are valid:
+* The following glue records are valid:
     domain:     144.102.10.in-addr.arpa
     nserver:    144.102.10.in-addr.arpa 10.20.133.177
     domain:     64.67.10.in-addr.arpa
     nserver:    a.ns.64.67.10.in-addr.arpa 10.46.210.1
     nserver:    ns1.64.67.10.in-addr.arpa 2001:db8::1
-* the following glue records are invalid:
+* The following glue records are invalid:
     domain:     144.102.10.in-addr.arpa
     nserver:    ns1.host.com 10.20.133.177
     domain:     64.67.10.in-addr.arpa